viscommworkshop/viscommworkshop.github.io/index.md

 Format submissions using the [VGTC conference style template](http://junctionpublishing.org/vgtc/Tasks/camera.html).
 However, please replace the statement about IEEE copyright and reprints with the following text: _This work is licensed under a Creative Commons Attribution 4.0 International License._

 All submissions should contain full author names and affiliations.
 If applicable, a short video (up to 5 min. in length) may also be submitted.
-The abstracts will be juried by the organizers.
-At least one author of each accepted poster needs to register for the conference (even if only for the workshop).
-Registration information is available on the IEEE VIS website.
+Submissions will be juried by the organizers.
+At least one author of each accepted submission must register for the conference (even if only for the workshop).
+Registration information is available on the [IEEE Vis](http://ieeevis.org/) website.

 Submit papers online through the [Precision Conference System](https://new.precisionconference.com/vgtc).

-### Accepted Papers
+### Accepted Submissions

+All submissions will be hosted on the workshop website.

 Authors of accepted papers will receive instructions to post papers on the open access site [OSF Preprints](http://osf.io/preprints).
 Authors are welcome to post an initial version of their submission beforehand.

-At least one author of each accepted paper must register for the workshop and present its contents.
-Registration information is available on the IEEE VIS website.

 ## Important Dates